Written by Bianca Bahamondes and Brianna Perry

 M– Macy’s Iconic Flower Show

-Making its return once again, Macy’s Iconic Flower Show is set to bloom again this spring beginning March 27 through April 10 at Macy’s flagship store at Herald Square.
-This year, the colorful showcase will highlight “designs that focus on impact, energy, and bold modernism.”
+Making its return once again, Macy’s Iconic Flower Show is set to bloom again this spring beginning March 26 through April 10 at Macy’s flagship store at Herald Square.
+This year, the colorful showcase will be in partnership with Dior, and “will be staged in distinct fashion with playful, whimsical displays featuring several gravity-defying elements.”
+Think of this year’s iteration as a “dreamscape of fluffy clouds and whimsical floral landscapes.”
 Learn more here.

 P– Picnics